 - The 1989 post-apocalyptic horror film The Terror Within has a race of mutant known as gargoyles capturing and impregnating human women.

 - Tales from the Hood 2: In "Good Golly", Audrey tells Golly Gee that she loves him and expresses her desire to simply stay with him.
 Months later, Audrey is ready to give birth and tells the owner of the museum that she wishes to go to a hospital for the delivery for the sake of the child but the owner says that he would not be able to explain the situation.
 Multiple golliwog dolls then burst out of her stomach.
 As more Gollys are born, Audrey dies.

-- The first half of the Brazilian Fantasy Drama Good Manners is this.
+- The first half of Good Manners is this.
 Wealthy woman Ana is pregnant and hires protagonist Clara to take care of the soon-to-be-born child.
 Ana experiences terrible cramping and sleepwalks during full moon nights, craving flesh to the point of killing and eating a cat, which Clara ultimately connects to the baby.
-Ana dies gruesomely giving birth to a werewolf, thus starting the second act of the movie.
+Ana gruesomely dies giving birth to a werewolf, thus starting the second act of the movie.

 - One of The Malloreon's darker moments has the protagonists find a demonic cult waiting for a grotesquely, impossibly pregnant woman to deliver.
 Whatever Team Mom Polgara the Sorceress does with them isn't described, but is strongly implied to involve Mercy Killing the mother and driving an unborn Demon Lord back to Hell.

 - In Graham Masterton's The Manitou, the Indian medicine-man Misquamacus chooses to re-enter the world as a monstrous foetus attached to an external womb on the back of a human host.